esmf-org/esmf/src/addon/ESMX/README.md

 The name of the unified driver executable created by ESMX is all lower case `esmx_app`.
 This name will be used for the remainder of this section to refer to the unfied driver executable.

-### ESMX\_Builder
+### ESMX_Builder

-The ESMX\_Builder is a shell script included with ESMF installations that facilitates building ESMX.
+The ESMX_Builder is a shell script included with ESMF installations that facilitates building ESMX.
 The script is installed into the ESMF binary directory within an ESMF installation.
 For more information on installing ESMF see the [ESMF User's Guide](https://earthsystemmodeling.org/doc/).

-If the ESMF binary directory is included in the PATH environment variable then ESMX\_Builder can be called from any directory as follows:
+If the ESMF binary directory is included in the PATH environment variable then ESMX_Builder can be called from any directory as follows:

 ```
 ESMX_Builder [OPTIONS]...
-BUILD_FILE
+ESMX_BUILD_FILE

 options:
   [--esmx-dir=ESMF_ESMXDIR]